-If you request driving records online, note that a certified record will be sent via postal mail.
+If you request driving records online (to check license status for example), note that a certified record will be sent via postal mail.
 On the other hand, the uncertified record can be sent either via postal mail or by email.

 Submit the DR2559 Permission for Release of Driver Records to Self of Another person to include the following: